 The application is readily packaged as .deb and .rpm binaries.
 It can be installed right away on Ubuntu, Linux Mint, elementary OS, Fedora & derivatives.
 It is also available in AppImage format for use with any Linux distributions

 Ubuntu, Linux Mint, and elementary OS users can download .deb file.
 After the download is complete, double-click on the file to install it.
 Fedora and derivatives need to download .rpm binaries, which also installs right away.

 Other Linux distro users can try the.AppImage format.
-This is a format which is similar to portable apps for Windows.
-All you have to do is give executable rights to the downloaded .AppImage file, and you are ready to go!
+This format is similar to portable apps for Windows.
+All you have to do is give executable rights to the downloaded .AppImage file, and you are ready to go.
 To give executable rights, right-click on the file and go to “Properties.”
 In the “Permissions,” check the box that says “Allow executing the file as a program,” and click OK.
 After that, you can double-click on the file to run it.

 Here is the glance at each of the features which Stacer can do for you, just by click!

 1. Dashboard – System Info

 Dashboard displays system resources usage including CPU, RAM, and Hard disk space.
 It also displays system info and network bandwidth statistics for the session.
 Also handy to see the Linux kernel version listed there!

 2. System Startup Applications

 System Start Apps tab lets you manage the existing startup apps, and also add new startup entries if needed.

 This is my favorite part of this tool – System Cleaner.
 If you have been a Windows user, you might be aware of Ccleaner.
 Similar to Ccleaner, Stacer also has powerful features that are enough for most end-users.
 It gets rid of Package Caches, which can occupy significant amount of Hard disk space over a period of time.
 Additionally, it cleans Crash Reports, Application Logs, Application Caches, and also empties Trash for you.